rafa-diniz/Reinforcement-Learning-CSGO/README.md

-# 🎯 Deep Reinforcement Learning for Counter-Strike: Global Offensive
+# Vision-Based Reinforcement Learning for 3D Aiming Control

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 [![Python](https://img.shields.io/badge/python-3.12.10-blue.svg)](https://www.python.org/)

 **TL;DR**

-This repo contains my code and trained weights for the Deep Reinforcement Learning network described in my paper **"Deep Reinforcement Learning for Counter-Strike: Global Offensive"**.
+This repo contains my code and trained weights for a Deep Reinforcement Learning agent that learns aiming mechanics in Counter-Strike using visual input and PPO.
-The pipeline captures game frames, detects valid targets and learns mouse movements + "shoot" via PPO.
-On the community map *Aim Botz* it averages **93.6 ± 2.8 kills-per-minute (KPM) on stationary targets and 39.2 ± 1.7 KPM on moving targets** - roughly 2× faster than human players (Master Guardian I - Dintinguished Master Guardian rank).
+The pipeline captures game frames, detects valid targets and uses PPO to learn the mouse movements required to move the crosshair towards them.
+On the community map *Aim Botz* it averages **93.6 ± 2.8 kills-per-minute (KPM) on stationary targets and 39.2 ± 1.7 KPM on moving targets**.
+In my tests, this was roughly 2x faster than the human players I compared it against (Master Guardian I - Distinguished Master Guardian rank).

-## Technical Info
+## Motivation

 In operating systems, cursor movement is tracked in "Mouse Units", which correspond exactly to screen pixels when interacting with a flat 2D interface - web browsers, for example.
 In 3D games, however, the scene is rendered in three dimensions and then projected onto a 2D plane, with said projection being shaped by camera parameters such as horizontal/vertical FOV, focal distance, and aspect ratio (4:3, 16:9, 21:9, etc.).
-As a result, moving the mouse 100 units in a 3D game won't necessarily move the on-screen crosshair by 100 pixels, because the projection math has to be “undone,” and that can only be done perfectly if the exact camera settings are known.

-Sadly, using Supervised Learning for this task is very challenging because commercial games rarely expose the in-engine settings for the game camera.
-Without the exact intrinsic camera settings it is impossible to set up a Supervised Learning training loop that undoes the 3D -> 2D projection.
+As a result, a target being 100 pixels away from the crosshair does not necessarily mean that moving the mouse by 100 units will place the crosshair on it.
+The mapping depends on the game's camera and input settings.

+One way to solve this would be to explicitly model or calibrate the relationship between screen-space distance and mouse movement.
+The problem is that this mapping depends on several game and camera settings, and building a clean supervised dataset for every possible game configuration would be pretty annoying.

+This is, however, a pretty nice use case for Deep Reinforcement Learning.
+Instead of explicitly deriving this mapping, an RL agent can learn it by interacting with the game: move the mouse, observe how the target moved relative to the crosshair, and use that feedback to improve its next action.

-This is, however, a great use case for Deep Reinforcement Learning.
-DRL algorithms learn from multiple experiences, and can be taught to approximate these values by using a reliable metric, such as a fixed target.
-This is the main idea behind my DRL agent - using screen capture and fixed targets inside Counter-Strike to approximate the 2D -> 3D counter-projection function.
-By training the agent with the appropriate reward function, the DRL network can eventually learn to aim in Counter-Strike.
+This is the main idea behind my Reinforcement Learning agent, using screen capture and targets inside Counter-Strike to learn the mapping between 2D screen-space target distance and the mouse movements required to aim at them.
+By training the agent with the appropriate reward function, the network can eventually learn to aim in Counter-Strike.

 ## Disclaimer
-I do not recommend using this as an aimbot.
-If you are looking for that, look for "YOLO Aimbot" or similar on GitHub and you'll find plenty of such projects.
-This one is a proof of concept for how Reinforcement Learning can be combined with Computer Vision to teach RL agents to aim in 3D games :P
+This project was built as a proof of concept for combining Reinforcement Learning and Computer Vision to teach an agent visual control in a real 3D game.
+All the experiments and benchmarks in this repo were performed in the Aim Botz training environment.

 ## Demo
 | | |